 I don't use PillPack the way it was intended, which is to automate the process of receiving and taking prescription drugs by filling a daily dose in a pack (ergo the name).
 Rather, I was searching for a service that would fill my pill pack for the upcoming week, as I disdained the process of finding reputable supplement brands, restocking, and filling vitamins.
 I remembered that my friend John Capecelatro had joined a company called PillPack a few years ago which was doing just that, but for .
 After a bit of playing around with the product - lo and behold, I found that they also do it for non-prescription things, like vitamins.
 Taking my supplements everyday has never been easier.

-My use case for PillPack as an outlier .
+My use case for PillPack is likely an anomaly.
 I would use a service that's cater-built for this use case like Care/of, but PillPack's pricing right now beats out other services (despite this being outside of their core demographic).
 I highly recommend PillPack for anyone who hates navigating the sea of supplement brands and filling “pill packs” each week.

 Spar is an app that several friends (Kyle Kirchhoff, Blake Masters) created.
 Biases aside, this app is truly incredible.
 It's helped me get into routines and acquire habits that I always thought I'd never have the willpower to do myself.
 It takes the best parts of psychology and gamification, and incites your inner type-A persona to bring out the best in you... with the motivation of money and winning a competition against friends (where all players win).